 The Old West

-If Western films, television programs and ghost towns make your pulse race, read our guide to California and the Old West, Pardner.
-We'll tell you where to find the mother lode of Gold Rush ghost towns, the locales of some of your favorite western films and television programs and clue you in to a western film festival so good you'll be wishing you brought your six-shooter.
+If Western films, television programs, and ghost towns make your pulse race, find the mother lode of Gold Rush ghost towns, the locales of some of your favorite western films and television programs and clue you into a western film festival so good you'll be wishing you brought your six-shooter.

 Do you get in a frenzy over a Fresnel lens?
 You'll find over a dozen California lighthouses strung along the coast, and they're all open to the public.